ImanolGo/IngoLedMapper/README.md

 # IngoLedMapper

-Ingo Led Mapper is a costume made software developed for Ingo Mauerer.
+Ingo Led Mapper is a costume-made software developed for Ingo Mauerer.
 It uses the designer's 3D objects, maps its leds and sends it to the ProtoPixel software

 ## Installation